 (5) medical supplies and equipment necessary to meet the needs of the client; and

-(6) the IDT's documentation in the client record of the client's or the client's legal representative's level of understanding, involvement, and agreement with the plan of care, in accordance with the hospice's policies.
+(6) the IDT's documentation, in the client record, of the client's or the client's legal representative's level of understanding, involvement, and agreement with the plan of care, in accordance with the hospice's policies.

 (e) The hospice must ensure that the client and the client's primary caregiver receives education and training provided by hospice staff as appropriate to the client's and the client's primary caregiver's responsibilities for providing the care and services specified in the client's plan of care.